 Happy Monday!
 I hope everyone had a relaxing weekend, and is ready for the week ahead.
 I found a lion image from a previous trip that had been edited but never shared, so I found a couple of others to put together this grouping.

-A trio of leopard images to start the week.
-I hope you enjoying, and wishing you a fantastic week ahead.
+I hope you enjoy, and wishing you a fantastic week!